Skip to content

 • Custom events

-• Error handling and circuit breaker behavior
+• Error handling without cooldowns or circuit breakers

 • Testing patterns